Wilmette, Illinois: Early 20th century

 Sheridan Road opened on October 8, 1900.
-This opened up the North Shore to automobiles, providing a north-south arterial roadway along the lakeshore.
+This opened up the North Shore to automobiles, providing a north–south arterial roadway along the lakeshore.

 In 1900, by a margin of 62 to 52, village residents approved a referendum to establish a free public library, thus establishing the Wilmette Public Library.
 In 1905, with the assistance of funds from Andrew Carnegie, the village was able to erect a new building for its library at the corner of Park and Wilmette Avenues.

 The North Shore Channel, which terminates in Wilmette, was a crucial part of the huge engineering and sanitary project to reverse the course of the Chicago River in order to carry Chicago's sewage away from Lake Michigan.
 In 1907, upon beginning construction of the North Shore Channel, Sanitary District of Chicago president Robert R. McCormick noted that the construction of the canal would ultimately create approximately twenty-two acres of landfill from excavated materials next to the mouth of the canal.
 Illinois law stipulated that an organized Park District had the authority to, without any cost, take possession of any man-made land for use as parkland.
 Citizens, thereafter, petitioned for a vote to be held on the prospect of establishing Park District.

 An election was held January 1908, with 174 votes in favor of creating a park district and 37 votes against it.
 The Wilmette Park District Board of Commissioners was appointed, serving the entirety of the village, as well as a segment of northeast Evanston (responsibility for which was later assumed by the Evanston Park District).
 The Wilmette Park District's Board of Commissioners held their first meeting on February 17, 1908.
 State legislation was passed May 25, 1911, granting the Park District ownership of the landfill.
-The village acquired additional land bordering the landfill, including a parcel gifted to the village by Northwestern University.
 Ultimately, the Park District gained ownership of a riparian property stretching between Lake Avenue and Forest Avenue.
 Today, this land forms much of Gillson Park.
 The excavated material that formed the landfill turned out to largely consist of a relatively impervious blue clay.
 Mulchings and plantings began part of a years-long process of transforming the landfill into usable parkland.
 The North Shore Channel project, completed in 1909, also resulted in the creation of Wilmette Harbor.